cea-sec/openwec/doc/getting_started.md

 # Getting started

-## Building OpenWEC
+## Installing OpenWEC

 OpenWEC is not yet packaged for any distribution we know about.
-Therefore, you need to build it from source or get a precompiled binary from the release page.
+Therefore, you can either use the official Docker image (see [docker.md](docker.md)), build it from source, get a precompiled binary or get a deb package from the release page.

+### Building OpenWEC

 To build OpenWEC, you will need:
 * cargo and rustc